-But Jordan Page, mother of five and popular blogger at Fun, Cheap or Free and Budget Boot Camp manages to do it all and not only stay sane, she also enjoys it!
-Read on as she shares her tried-and-true tips for shopping the mega stores.
+But Jordan Page, a mother of five and the blogger behind Fun, Cheap or Free and Budget Boot Camp, manages to stay sane while shopping and says she also enjoys it!
+These are her tried-and-true tips for shopping at the mega stores.

-Membership stores: If there are only one or two people in your household, Page suggests you weigh the cost of membership against money saved.
-If you feel you’ve not saved enough money over the year to pay for the membership, ask the manager if you could get a refund.
+Membership stores: If there are only one or two people in your household, Page suggests you should weigh the cost of membership against money saved.
+If you feel like you're not saving enough money over the year to pay for the membership, ask the manager if you qualify for a refund.

-Sometimes, between the cost of membership (Costco: $55 for Gold membership and $110 for executive membership; and Sam’s: $45 for Sam’s Savings, Business and Military membership and $100 for Sam’s Plus membership) and buying more items than you really need, you don’t really save.
-“When a baby comes along,” says Page, “it’s another story because you can really save on diapers and formula.”
+Sometimes, between the cost of membership (which can start at $55 and go over $100, depending on the store) and buying more items than you really need, you don’t really save that much.
+“When a baby comes along,” said Page, “it’s another story because you can really save on diapers and formula.”

 Big box stores: Unlike membership stores, Page says big box stores are a great choice for everyone.
 “I think if you have one of these stores within a reasonable drive, it’s worth it to shop there.”